-One of the first things that gets attention is my shelter.
-I do this earlier than most folks, like October early.
+One of the first things that get attention is my shelter.
+I do this earlier than most folks, like in October early.
 This gives me time to figure out what survived summer storage, and plan on replacement should mice or other critters have gotten into it.
 The same holds true for my ice auger.
 Again, I’ll need time to react should there be an issue.
-It’s a lot easier to upgrade to the premier electric units early in the season, and everything from blades to batteries are much easier to find early than late as well.
-Now that we’re talking about the heavy equipment, it’s not a bad time to make sure your on-ice transportation be up to snuff as well.
+It’s a lot easier to upgrade to the premier electric units early in the season, and everything from blades to batteries is much easier to find early than late as well.
+Now that we’re talking about the heavy equipment, it’s not a bad time to make sure your on-ice transportation is up to snuff as well.
 Be it ATV, Snowmobile, or 4X4 truck, first ice is a bad time to be down your major method of transport.

 Rods and Such

-From there, I open up my rod-boxes and dump out their contents.
-Everything in there gets my attention next, as these items can have lead-times also.
+From there, I open up my rod boxes and dump out their contents.
+Everything in there gets my attention next, as these items can have lead times also.
 I’m big on pairing rod and reel setups to specific techniques, and over the years have found them to match presentations and fishing styles that fit me best.
 In today’s environment, it can take some time to get your hands on rods especially, so it pays to take inventory long before you need it.
 Reels typically need little attention if you’ve invested in some quality ones, but it’s never a bad time to swap out or add to the fleet.
 Again, these can be items with long lead times so plan ahead.

-Lastly, and this is the fun part, gather all of your ice tackle in a single location, spread them out on the floor and admire how large the pile has become.
+Lastly, and this is the fun part, gather all of your ice tackle in a single location, spread them out on the floor, and admire how large the pile has become.
 Make sure to do so in the absence of your significant other, or you’ll likely be prevented from ever adding to it again.
-Go through old baits, replace hooks as needed and more than anything, take good inventory on what needs re-stocking.
+Go through old baits, replace hooks as needed and more than anything, take a good inventory of what needs re-stocking.
 Be honest with yourself.
 This is a difficult task.
 Work new baits and lures into the rotation, but do so sparingly, and then, only in a few selected colors and sizes.
-Instead, focus on your staples, and make sure you have plenty multiples of them.
+Instead, focus on your staples, and make sure you have plenty of multiples of them.
 The worst thing you can do when shopping for lures is to buy a smattering of one each in various lure types.
 Instead, do your research and know your fishing style, then make educated and targeted purchases in multiples of the colors and sizes of baits you know you’ll make use of this winter.
 While it can be more expensive, you’re far more likely to have what you need when using this system.

 I’ve more recently been a fan of shopping for these items online, mostly because I can order these multiples with greater ease, and typically the stock is virtually limitless.
 Still, whether online or in-store, supply can be sold thin if you wait too long.
-This is especially true for brand new lures and baits that get a good amount of press.
+This is especially true for brand-new lures and baits that get a good amount of press.
 Organize what you have into whatever system that works well for you, but put some thought into it.
-If you’re a hard-house only guy, you probably won’t need a smattering of tiny tackleboxes, but if you’re an incessant hole-hopper, you might want to select some boxes that easily fit in a jacket pocket for better mobility.
+If you’re a hard-house-only guy, you probably won’t need a smattering of tiny tackleboxes, but if you’re an incessant hole-hopper, you might want to select some boxes that easily fit in a jacket pocket for better mobility.

 From here, you’re more prepared than the vast majority of your ice-fishing brethren, and for good reason, first ice can be the best fishing of the year.
 So fill your deer tags, charge the batteries on your auger and ice electronics, and wait until mother nature gives us the icy layer we need to walk on water.